Philosophy and Style

 Factor follows Unix Philosophy regarding the way it's developed.
 This can be summarized by the following:

 - Portability over efficiency.
 Modular code that can be removed or included stand-alone (e.g. in a test) is more important than concepts like DRY.

-- Small and opinionated over options and features.
+- Small and opinionated.
 Parts of the Factor program should strive to be as small in size and scope as possible.
 Options should be removed in favor of elegant defaults.

-- Code for fewer special cases.
+- Design for fewer special cases.
 Strive to code in a way that doesn't require special cases (i.e. if/else's).
 Read Linus stack on "Good Taste" in code →